go-smart/goosefoot/README.md

 This project is co-funded by: European Commission under grant agreement no. 600641.

-This tool, GSSF, provides the necessary scripts and libraries to run a simulation workflow beginning from STL and VTP surfaces, configuring a [CGAL](https://cgal.org)-based tool for volumetric meshing, running [Elmer](https://elmerfem.org) for finite element simulation, and ending with a [VTK](https://vtk.org)-extracted isosurface.
+This tool, Goosefoot (GSSF), provides the necessary scripts and libraries to run a simulation workflow beginning from STL and VTP surfaces, configuring a [CGAL](https://cgal.org)-based tool for volumetric meshing, running [Elmer](https://elmerfem.org) for finite element simulation, and ending with a [VTK](https://vtk.org)-extracted isosurface.

 Dependencies
 ------------